phbradley/conga/README.md

 each clonotype.
-The two columns of colors along the left-hand side of the matrix show (left column) the P-value and (right column) the feature type (GEX vs TCR) of the feature corresponding to that row (P-values and feature types are also given in the row names along the right-hand side of the matrix).
+The two columns of colors along the left-hand side of the matrix show (left column) the P-value and (right column) the feature type (GEX vs TCR) of the feature corresponding to that row (P-values and feature types are also given in the row names along the right-hand side of the matrix). '[+N]' in the row name means that N additional highly-correlated features were filtered out;
+their names will be listed in the tiny blue text along the left-hand side of the figure, listed below the name of the representative feature.
+(Some of these images are big and very detailed-- downloading or opening in a separate tab and zooming in may be helpful).

 ![clustermap](_images/tcr_hs_pbmc_0.100_nbrs_combo_hotspot_features_vs_gex_clustermap_lessredundant.png)